 But the absence of U.S. climate leadership is causing heads of state to ease off their goals.
 In France, violent protests against a higher diesel taxes are casting a shadow over efforts to raise the price of fossil fuels to combat climate change.

-Join us for a discussion about who’s moving ahead and who’s moving backward in the transition to a clean energy economy.
+A discussion with energy expert Sonia Aggarwal (Energy Innovation) and authors Joshua Goldstein and Staffan Qvist about who’s moving ahead and who’s moving backward in the transition to a clean energy economy.